pthom/litgen_template/README.md

 You can find more interesting hooks on the [pre-commit hooks repository](https://pre-commit.com/hooks.html), and for example add ruff, mypy, black, etc.

+You may want to disable some checks in the `.pre-commit-config.yaml` file if you think this is too strict for your project.

 ### ruff: python linter and code formatter

 [ruff](https://docs.astral.sh/ruff/) is a very fast python linter and code formatter.
 You can install it and run it with: